avabs/avabs.github.io/AZ-204/Azure_Storage.md

     - Disk Roles
         - Data - Stores application data
         - OS - hosts the VM's OS and boot volume
-        - TEMP - not a managed disk
+        - TEMP - not a managed disk, store pages and swap files